 Boo, K. (2012) Behind the Beautiful Forevers: Life, Death, and Hope in a Mumbai Undercity, Random House.

 Collier, P. (2007) The Bottom Billion, Oxford University Press.

 Cypher, J.M.
 (2014) The Process of Economic Development, Routledge.

 Goldin, I. and K.A.
 Reinert (2012) Globalization for Development: Meeting New Challenges, Oxford University Press.

-Moss, T.J.
-(2011) African Development: Making Sense of the Issues, Lynne Rienner.
+Moss, T.J. and D. Resnick (2018) African Development: Making Sense of the Issues, Lynne Rienner.

 Reinert, K.A.
 (2012) An Introduction to International Economics: New Perspectives on the World Economy, Cambridge University Press.

 Reinert, K.A. (ed.)
 (2017) Handbook of Globalisation and Development, Edward Elgar.